jmjf/to4ft/docs/notes/testingTrain.md

 ## Dereferenced oas2ro

 Before I start working on derefed, I need to clean up the code and organize pieces.
 Deref is going to reuse parts of the ref-maintaining code.

+- [x] Move code that writes the `RouteOptions` object (~L55 - L105) to `genRouteOptionsForOperation`

+- [ ] Make imports a `Set`; convert to array on return

+Running deref, the `RouteOptions` look decent except:

+- [x] path item level parameters (bookingId) are missing for routes that have them.
+  - For ref-maintaining, partial deref ensures path item level parameters because they may be `$ref`s and need to be partial-derefed.
+  - For deref, need to do this in the main code because it doesn't call partial deref.
+(There will be no `$ref`s.)
+  - So there's a bit of duplication due to differences between deref and ref-maintaining.